Loading

 Open

-The Chats @ Solbar 9/2/24
+Review: The Chats @ Solbar 9/2/24

 February 15, 20248 min read

-Sharing the stage with big names such as Guns ‘n’ Roses, The Strokes, Iggy Pop, and more recently the Foo Fighters, The Chats treated their home-grown fans to a full punk line-up with Aussie acts GHOULIES, Boondall Boys, The Unknowns, and The Prize.
+He’s shared the stage with big names such as Guns ‘n’ Roses, The Strokes, Iggy Pop, and the Foo Fighters.

-I could see that US band Mean Jeans (from the Chats’ 2022, ‘Get F*ked’, tour) were also on the bill, meaning this was going to be one hell of a night.
+US band Mean Jeans (from the Chats’ 2022 Get F*ked Tour) were also on the bill, meaning this was going to be one big night.

 And I was right.

-Fangin’ down the Bruce Highway, with my “Chats 2024 tour” playlist blaring through my car sound system, I made my way to one of my all-time fave local live music venues.
+Fangin’ down the Bruce Highway, with my “Chats 2024 Tour” playlist blaring through my car sound system, I made my way to one of my all-time fave local live music venues.

 Arriving a little later than expected, I was just able to catch a bit of GHOULIES in action, and man, did they not disappoint!

-Flying all the way from Portland, Oregon that exact day this loud and humorous three-piece band belted out their latest single “I Don’t Give a Sht No More” like jet-lag isn’t even a thing.
+This loud and humorous three-piece band belted out their latest single “I Don’t Give a Sht No More” like jet-lag wasn’t even a thing.

 Seeing the boys in 2022, I knew they would put on a great performance and enhance the already hyped-up crowd.